Doping: Sky and Wiggins crossed 'ethical line' - UK parliamentary report

 “The report also includes an allegation of widespread Triamcinolone use by Team Sky riders ahead of the 2012 Tour de France.
 Again, we strongly refute this allegation.”

-Sky said they were surprised and disappointed that the committee had“chosen to present an anonymous and potentially malicious claim in this way, without presenting any evidence or giving us an opportunity to respond.”
+Sky said they were surprised and disappointed that the committee had “chosen to present an anonymous and potentially malicious claim in this way, without presenting any evidence or giving us an opportunity to respond”.

-The report also strongly criticized world athletics head Sebastian Coe for providing“misleading” answers to questions in a 2015 hearing about what he knew about doping in Russian athletics before he took office.
+The report also strongly criticized world athletics head Sebastian Coe for providing “misleading” answers to questions in a 2015 hearing about what he knew about doping in Russian athletics before he took office.

 It said the reputation of both the Briton and IAAF had been affected.